boschresearch/rince/README.md

 ## Testing the Model

 Set ```--ckpt ``` to the last checkpoint of the model.

-To evaluate RINCE and SCL run for linear probe, retrieval on cifar 100 labels, retrieval on cifar 100 coarse labels, and OOD on cifar10 and TinyImageNet the respective script:
+To evaluate RINCE and SCL with linear probe, retrieval on cifar 100 labels, retrieval on cifar 100 coarse labels, and OOD on cifar10 and TinyImageNet run the respective script:

-To evaluate the models checkout the cifar branch and run the following:

 ```
 python main_linear.py --model=resnet18_standard --batch_size 512 --learning_rate 5 --ckpt $path2chkpt/last.pth --data_folder=./data/imagenet100/images --dataset=imagenet_100 --size=224 --num_workers=32 --epochs=100